 Hostels will frequently have a decent offering of food choices, usually oatmeal, ramen, and prepackaged sandwiches.

-They typically have dehydrated meal options as well but they are going to be more expensive than what can be found at general stores or outfitters.
+They typically have dehydrated meal options as well, but they will be more expensive than what can be found at general stores or outfitters.

 Mail Drops (Along with Bounce Boxes)

 Mail drops are useful when you can plan out the needs of the trail, like above where I said shoes, you expect them to last 500-600 miles.

 This means sending yourself a box about 500-600 miles into the trek would be perfect for a replacement to catch you in a town you are going to ZERO in.

 As to food choices, if you are on a more strict budget or have specific dietary needs that are hard to impossible to hit on the trail they are a perfect way to send yourself food on the long hike.

 The main benefit of organizing a mail drop is financial simplicity.
 Mail drops may help you save money on your trip if done correctly.

 It’s certainly not a guarantee that they will save you money since it’s easy to overspend once you get to town.

 You can buy most of your food in bulk for significantly less than what it costs to purchase in towns at resupply points.

 You can save money if you cook your own meals.
 You can do this by buying a food dehydrator to prepare dehydrated meals.